 Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

-Your ability to build rapport with prospects is one of the most important skills (if not THE most important skill) to have in sales.
+In sales, your ability to build rapport with prospects is one of the most important skills (if not THE most important skill) to have in your career.

-There’s nothing more rewarding than getting on the phone with a prospect, engaging in dialogue and connecting, then closing a deal that’s mutually beneficial to both parties.
+There’s nothing more rewarding than getting on the phone with a prospect, engaging in dialogue, building a connection, and closing a deal that’s mutually beneficial to both parties.

 Here’s what we’ll cover: